rapidcow/perspective/docs/src/psp/json_proc.rst

    :param file:
       A file object that implements ``read()`` or a file path where :func:`io.open` will be used with the *encoding* and *errors* parameters to open the file.
 If a file object is passed, it remains open after the function call.
    :param date:
-      The date of the panel to load or None.
+      The date of the panel to load.
 Can either be a :class:`datetime.date` object or a *str*, which will then converted with the :meth:`JSONLoader.parse_date` method.
+      If omitted, all panels are returned as a list.
-   :param encoding:
+   :param str encoding:
       Parameter for :func:`io.open`
-   :param errors:
+   :param str errors:
       Parameter for :func:`io.open`
-   :param dumper:
+   :param loader:
-      Loader object to use.
-Should implement the ``load()`` and ``parse_date()`` methods like :class:`JSONLoader` does.
+      The :class:`JSONLoader` object to use.
+Should implement :meth:`~JSONLoader.load` and :meth:`~JSONLoader.parse_date`
+      methods like :class:`JSONLoader` does.
+If one isn't provided, a new :class:`JSONLoader` instance is created with additional keyword arguments passed to this function.
    :returns:
-      A *list* of panel (note: not a generator)
+      A *list* of panels, or the first panel whose :attr:`~psp.types.Panel.date` equals the *date* argument.

-.. function:: dump_json(panels, file, *, exist_ok=False, encoding=None, errors=None, cls=JSONDumper, **options)
+.. function:: dump_json(panels, file, *, attrs=None, exist_ok=False, encoding=None, errors=None, cls=JSONDumper, **options)

    Convenience interface to dumping JSON archives.

    :param panels:
       An iterable of panels.
+Parameter for :meth:`~JSONDumper.dump`.
    :param file:
       A file object that implements ``write()`` or a file path where :func:`io.open` will be used with the *encoding* and *errors* parameters to open the file.
 If a file object is passed, it remains open after the function call.
+   :param attrs:
+      Parameter for :meth:`~JSONDumper.dump`.
    :param bool exist_ok:
       If true, use the ``w`` mode to open the file.
       Otherwise the ``x`` mode is used.
-   :param encoding:
+   :param str encoding:
       Parameter for :func:`io.open`
-   :param errors:
+   :param str errors:
       Parameter for :func:`io.open`
    :param dumper:
       Dumper object to use.
-Should implement a ``dump()`` method like :class:`JSONDumper` does.
+Should implement a :meth:`~JSONDumper.dump()` method like :class:`JSONDumper` does.
+      If one isn't provided, a new :class:`JSONDumper` instance is created with additional keyword arguments passed to this function.

 Note that the *file* argument in the above functions can either be a file object and a file path.
 Pretty messed up if you ask me, but still...